-Topo Ambassador, Barbara Roman, shares her 10 Tips & Tricks for running in warmer temperatures
+Topo Ambassador, Barbara Roman, shares her top 10 tips for running in hot weather.

 After an unseasonably cool spring here in the Las Vegas desert, the heat wave is finally starting to roll in!
 With highs in the 100s and lows in the 80s, any time of the day is HOT and not necessarily enjoyable to run in.